Second microlocalization and Fredholm theory for the three-body problem: Introduction

-with a large-parameters behavior as $|\zeta_{\tindex}| \rightarrow \infty$.
-Such an object is multiplicative just like the principal symbol, and one could understand it as an ``operator-valued symbol'' in a sense.
-In fact, it's not hard to see that
+with a large-parameter behavior as $|\zeta_{\tindex}| \rightarrow \infty$ (see \S \ref{parameters-dependent families subsection} for the precise description of large-parameter scattering operators).
+The indicial operators are multiplicative just like the principal symbol, and we can understand them as `operator-valued symbols' in a sense.
+In fact, it is not hard to see that